Who among us doesn’t remember the perceived crisis of Y2K?

 That was more than a decade ago, but it seems like eons since everyone was worried about the changeover from 1999 to 2000.
 Today it’s the Mayan calendar that has people in an uproar!

 We face a new year: 2013 (and I’m sure we will get to see it); what is going to be different during the next decade in the administrative community?

 I’m not referring to your work.
 How will this profession as a community, as a group, as career-minded professionals, make strides of significance for this profession?
 An Adminologist is an administrative professional who studies their profession.
 They know the art and the science of their chosen profession.
 An Adminologist is one of today’s brightest administrative professionals.

 Adminology Is Building Strategic Partnerships

 For years, executive assistants have been building partnerships with their leaders.
 Adding the word ‘strategic’ gives a new meaning to what the relationship should be.
-In the corporate word, strategic is a common term.
-There are marketing strategy meetings, creative strategy meetings and financial strategy meetings.
+In the corporate world, strategic is a common term.
+There are marketing strategy meetings, creative strategy meetings, and financial strategy meetings.

 So how does this apply to you, as an assistant?

 The word strategic means calculated, planned, and intentional.
 That means you and your leader have to work together to plan the weeks’ and months’ activities, projects, action steps, and who is involved in what.
 It means you have intentional dialogue with each other.
 You intentionally make time to meet and discuss everything from major projects and events to daily processes.
 As a team, you take calculated risks.
 Your actions are deliberate.